La Promesa Early Learning Center Title I Part A

 — time and format of disseminating results.

-- INDIVIDUAL STUDENT PROGRESS IS SHARED AT EACH PARENT TEACHER CONFERENCE MEETING.
+- INDIVIDUAL STUDENT PROGRESS IS SHARED AT THE BEGINNING OF EACH SCHOOL YEAR AND DURING EACH PARENT TEACHER CONFERENCE MEETING.
 YOU MAY REQUEST ADDITIONAL COPIES OF STUDENT REPORTS THROUGH YOUR STUDENT'S TEACHER(S).

 Parents' Right to Know Non-Highly Qualified Teachers